circleci/circleci-docs/jekyll/_cci2/persist-data.md

 TODO: add in overview of artifacts and applicable use cases

-For more information on using artifacts to persist data once a job has completes, see the [Workflows]({{site.baseurl}}/2.0/storing-build-artifacts/) guide.
+For more information on using artifacts to persist data once a job has completes, see the [Storing Build Artifacts]({{site.baseurl}}/2.0/artifacts/) guide.